mtxadmin/zabbix/Windows Server DNS/README.md

 Zabbix template for monitoring DNS parameters of Windows Server DNS

 Format: zabbix 5.0 xml.
-It should also work on 5.2 (see [docs](https://www.zabbix.com/documentation/current/manual/xml_export_import/media) about template formats)
+It should also work on 5.2 and above (see [docs](https://www.zabbix.com/documentation/current/manual/xml_export_import/media) about template formats)

 Tested on Windows Server 2016